hpssjellis/spark-core-socket-client-or-server/README.md

 Solved it and without using AJAX or Websockets.
 I just send the command in a regular http://x.x.x.x/?D7-ON request.
 I use the spark server running port 80 for regular http.
 I then read each character and extract the first 30 characters and compare if they contain D7-ON , if so I light the D7 LED.
 The http request expects a webpage to be returned I just ignore it by sending the response to an iFrame.

-Flash the .ino file to your core and load the .html page either from a website, your own computer or make it into a phonegap App (not yet tested). when the page loads you have to enter your Core-ID and Access-token to get your IP from thecloud.
+Flash the .ino file to your core and load the .html page either from a website, your own computer or make it into a phonegap App (not yet tested).
+When the page loads you have to enter your Core-ID and Access-token to get your cores IP from the cloud.
 Then you can enter that IP in the IP textbox and start activating Spark Core PINs.
-This is to quickly send information from the core, not to get information back from the core.
+This is all setup to quickly send information to the core, not to get information back from the core.
 That will have to be another project, or simply use the cloud service.